 Bailey is currently back in Vancouver, freelancing, traveling to auditions for ballet companies in Europe and throughout Canada, and exploring lessons in singing and acting.
 In the last few years, she danced in a BOSE headphones commercial, was a dancer in Vancouver Opera's Turandot, was a guest artist with Richmond Academy of Dance as the Sugar Plum Fairy in The Nutcracker, and most recently spent the winter in Montreal to perform in the Nutcracker and tour throughout Quebec with Ballet Ouest de Montreal.

 Aubrey Walker - Ballet

-Aubrey began her classical ballet training at age 8 with Barbara Stuart from The Royal Ballet of London and at age 12 continued training under Lila Zali formerly of the Ballet Russe de Monte Carlo.
-At age 15 Ms. Walker became a member of Ballet Pacifica’s corps de ballet performing annually Sleeping Beauty, Swan Lake, The Nutcracker, Four Seasons, La Sylphide, among other works.
+Aubrey began her classical ballet training at eight years old with Barbara Stuart from The Royal Ballet of London and at 12 years old continued training under Lila Zali formerly of the Ballet Russe de Monte Carlo.
+At 15 years old Ms. Walker became a member of Ballet Pacifica’s corps de ballet performing annually Sleeping Beauty, Swan Lake, The Nutcracker, Four Seasons and La Sylphide among other works.

 Carine Young - Yoga